 Not entirely sure what happened to drop this line from 6.0 to 4.5, but if I were already more inclined to think the Ravens bounce back, this 1.5-point shift in my favor has me feeling much more comfortable.
 Despite the putrid play of the Ravens in Miami, let’s not get too carried away about the Bears, who are on a four-game losing streak.

-Justin Fields will be a handful in the not-too-distant future, but let’s not forget that the Bears were down by 10 in the Monday nighter at Pittsburgh two weeks ago against a very so-so Steelers team that had a 10-point lead with less than seven minutes to go in regulation before coughing up a punt.
+Justin Fields will be a handful in the not-too-distant future, but let’s not forget that the Bears were down by 10 in the Monday nighter at Pittsburgh two weeks ago against a very so-so Steelers team with less than seven minutes to go in regulation before coughing up a punt.

 Harbaugh and Co. have had extra time to regroup and get some of their mojo back.
 If I am wrong, the Ravens will really be in trouble.